Brian Tucker (seismologist)

-Brian E. Tucker is a seismologist specializing in disaster prevention.
+Brian E. Tucker is an American seismologist specializing in disaster prevention.
 He is also the founder of GeoHazards International (GHI), a non-profit dedicated to ending preventable death and suffering caused by natural disasters in the world’s most vulnerable communities.

 Life

 Tucker received a Ph.D. in Earth Sciences from the Scripps Institution of Oceanography at the University of California, San Diego, an M.A. in Public Policy from the John F. Kennedy School of Government at Harvard University, and a B.A. in Physics from Pomona College.